Low-Carb Chicken Cordon Bleu

 4. Slice the cheese in thirds and place a strip on each of the tenders.

-5. Take a slice of ham and place it on top of the tender so it is centered.
-Fold each side underneath so that it is rolled around the tender.
+5. Take one slice of ham and place it on top of each tender so it is centered.
+Fold each side of the ham underneath the tender so that it is rolled completely around the tender.

 6. Bake in oven for approximately 10 minutes until cooked through.
-I pull it out at 160 degrees so that it will reach 165 after sitting a few minutes.
+I pull it out at 160° so that it will reach 165° after sitting a few minutes.

 Tips

-1. If you don’t have chicken tenders, you can cut boneless chicken breasts into the approximate size.
+If you don’t have chicken tenders, you can cut boneless chicken breasts into the approximate size called for.

-2. Many cheeses can replace the Jarlsberg: Swiss cheese, Comté/Gruyer, munster, or even mozzarella.
+2. Many cheeses can replace the Jarlsberg.
+Good choices include Swiss cheese, Comté/Gruyere, Munster, or even mozzarella.

 Meal Prep

-1. If you cook this Low Carb Chicken Cordon Bleu ahead of time, slice it before reheating.
+If you cook this Low-Carb Chicken Cordon Bleu ahead of time, slice it before reheating.

-2. This is a great meal to serve to guests as you can do steps 1-5 before they arrive and have it ready to pop in the oven 10 minutes before serving.
+2. This is a great meal to serve to guests as you can do steps 1-5 before they arrive and have the dish ready to pop in the oven 10 minutes before serving.

 Chicken Cordon Bleu Sauce (optional)